-ROTH IRAS

-Paving the Way Toward
+ROTH IRAS Paving the Way Toward

 a Tax-Free Retirement

 The Roth Individual Retirement Arrangement (IRA) is an extremely popular savings vehicle.
 But why are Roth IRAs so popular?
-For many taxpayers, the Roth IRA offers the benefit of tax-sheltered growth coupled with the unique opportunity for tax-free withdrawals in retirement.
+The Roth IRA offers the benefit of taxsheltered growth coupled with the unique opportunity for tax-free withdrawals in retirement.
 When trying to determine whether a Roth IRA is potentially right for you, it's crucial to understand both the eligibility requirements for funding a Roth IRA as well as the unique tax benefits afforded by the Roth IRA.